Overview

 This source syncs performance reports from the Microsoft Advertising API (Bing Ads API v13) using the officialbingads Python SDK.

 Reports are requested asynchronously: the connector submits a report request, polls until the result is ready, downloads the data, and emits one record per row.
-All three streams use daily aggregation by default and sync incrementally on TimePeriod per ad account, so only new or updated days are fetched on subsequent runs.
+The three performance-report streams use daily aggregation by default and sync incrementally on TimePeriod per ad account, so only new or updated days are fetched on subsequent runs.
+The ad_labels stream is a full-table stream built from current Campaign Management ad label associations.

 Authentication uses OAuth 2.0 with a refresh_token (no service accounts).
 You provide an Azure AD application’s client_id (and optionally client_secret) alongside a developer_token that identifies your API application.